Function

 Call

-From main menu, select [Properties] tab > [Material] group > [Meterial Properties]
+From the main menu, select [Properties] tab > [Material Properties] group > [Meterial Properties]

 Input